 Am I likely to have coronary artery disease?

-There are several risk factors that are proven to be associated with this disease.
-Even if you don’t have any of the following, it could still happen to you.
+Several risk factors have been scientifically proven to be associated with coronary artery disease.
+However even if you don’t have any of the following it could still happen to you.

-You are more likely to have coronary artery disease if you have any of the following:
+You are more likely to have cardiovascular disease if you have any of the following:

 - Are or have been a smoker